 Expert Tips and Recipe FAQ:

-If you don't want to mix sausage and beef, you can easily use just one.
+You can easily use just one if you don’t want to mix sausage and beef.
 The sausage will add the most flavor.
 I also love this recipe with ground turkey to make it lower in fat.

 If you don’t want crisp outsides, you can easily just bake these meatballs in the oven.

 If you can’t find bok choy, I recommend trying Swiss chard in these meatballs.

 More Gluten Free Recipes to Try: